uwcart/mapstudy/doc/API.md

 		-"dataLayers"-: []

-An array containing `dataLayer` objects for additional data layers to allow users to add to the map.
+An array containing the names of `dataLayers` to allow users to switch between with the layers control.
+Each data layer will be represented by a checkbox in the layers control, allowing any number of listed layers to be added or removed.

 #### map.interactions.overlay.baseLayers

 		-"baseLayers"-: []

-An array containing `tileLayer` objects for additional base layers to allow users to choose from.
-The difference between this array and `dataLayers` is that users will only be able to view a single `tileLayer` at a time, but can overlay any number of `dataLayers` on top of it.

-#### map.interactions.overlay.baseLayers

-		-"baseLayers"-: []

-An array containing `tileLayer` objects for additional base layers to allow users to choose from.
-The difference between this array and `dataLayers` is that users will only be able to view a single `tileLayer` at a time, but can overlay any number of `dataLayers` on top of it.
+An array containing the names of `baseLayers` to allow users to switch between with the layers control.
+Users will only be able to view one base layer at a time.

 #### map.interactions.search